pkhamre/common-services/ssl-with-nginx-and-certbot/README.md

 # How to set up nginx and certbot on Docker Compose with automatic renewal of SSL certificates

-## Step 1 - nginx and initial SSL Certificates
+## Step 1 - nginx and SSL certificate generation

 ### docker-compose-initial.yml